-- any type of nut
+- Any type of nut.

-- peanut butter
+- Peanut butter.

-- Nutella or similar spreads
+- Nutella or similar spreads.

-- muesli bars containing actual nuts
+- Muesli bars containing actual nuts.

-- nut biscuits
+- Nut biscuits.

-- any food item containing nut products.
+- Any food item containing nut products.

-Recess and Lunchtime
+Recess and Lunch Time

-- Bottles, other drinks and lunchboxes should be clearly labelled with the name of the child for which they are intended. - The importance of not sharing food is discussed regularly with all students. - Junior School students have lunch in a specified area with staff supervision (it is not recommended that the allergic child be physically isolated from other children). - All students are encouraged to wash their hands after eating. - If a teacher identifies a possible risk with food, the student with this food needs to be taken away from the 'at-risk' student(s) and the other students to eat their recess/lunch.
+- Bottles, other drinks and lunch boxes should be clearly labelled with the name of the child for which they are intended. - The importance of not sharing food is discussed regularly with all students. - Junior School students have lunch in a specified area with staff supervision (it is not recommended that the allergic child be physically isolated from other children). - All students are encouraged to wash their hands after eating. - If a teacher identifies a possible risk with food, the student in question needs to be taken away from the risk student(s) and the other students to eat their lunch.
 The student in question should then wash out their mouth and wash their hands before re-joining the class.
-A note will be sent home reminding the family that the College has children who can suffer a severe allergic reaction which could be fatal, requesting again that they do not supply the nut product to their child during school.
+A note should be sent home by the Head of Sub School reminding the family that the College has children who can suffer a severe allergic reaction which could be fatal, requesting again that they do not supply the nut product to their child during school.